mahdi-shafiei/STAT-4830/section/2/notes.md

 The cost of computing $L'(w)$ scales linearly with $n$, because you must touch all $n$ samples.

-For modern ML, $n$ can be enormous.
+For modern language models, $n$ can be on the order of trillions.
 Even a single full gradient can be too expensive.
 This is where stochastic gradient methods enter.

 ## 3. SGD: replace a full gradient with a sample gradient